concise-ee/superagile-web/we-encourage-growth/short-communication-flow.md

 There are two ways to avoid these delays:

 1. **Short Communication Flow:** Make sure everyone has the freedom to directly address questions or issues by talking to other teams
-2. **Full Stack Team:** Make sure each team has everything they need to work without constantly waiting for, or asking others.
-(See Full Stack Team chapter)
+2. **Cross-Functional Team:** Make sure each team has everything they need to work without constantly waiting for, or asking others.
+(See [Cross-Functional Team]({% link we-do-things-together/full-stack-team.md %}) chapter)

 We are always looking for a better balance between different roles and direct communication in our #superagile approach.
 While it's crucial to ensure clear communication, it doesn't mean everyone should be included everywhere—doing so can be inefficient.